dokku/dokku-mongo/README.md

-mongo:backup-deauth <name>     Removes backup authentication for the mongo service mongo:backup-schedule <name> <schedule> <bucket> Schedules a backup of the mongo service mongo:backup-schedule-cat <name> Cat the contents of the configured backup cronfile for the service mongo:backup-set-encryption <name> <encryption_key> Sets up GPG encryption for future backups of the mongo service mongo:backup-unschedule <name> Unschedules the backup of the mongo service mongo:backup-unset-encryption <name> Removes backup encryption for future backups of the mongo service mongo:clone <name> <new-name>  Create container <new-name> then copy data from <name> into <new-name>
+mongo:backup-deauth <name>     Removes backup authentication for the mongo service mongo:backup-schedule <name> <schedule> <bucket> Schedules a backup of the mongo service mongo:backup-schedule-cat <name> Cat the contents of the configured backup cronfile for the service mongo:backup-set-encryption <name> <passphrase> Set a GPG passphrase for backups mongo:backup-unschedule <name> Unschedules the backup of the mongo service mongo:backup-unset-encryption <name> Removes backup encryption for future backups of the mongo service mongo:clone <name> <new-name>  Create container <new-name> then copy data from <name> into <new-name>